Check if you're entitled to sick pay

 If you’re self-isolating because of coronavirus

-If you’re self-isolating, you can also check if you can get a self-isolation payment from your local council.
+If you’re self-isolating, you can check if you can get a self-isolation support grant from your local council.

 After self-isolating for more than 7 days, your employer might ask for proof you need to stay off work.
 You should get an isolation note online.
 Your employer shouldn’t ask to see a note until you’ve been self-isolating for at least 7 days.